 Thus, the summative assessment for this module consists of the following.

 - Online (Open Book) Exam within 4 hrs Window (80%)

 For the module, students will receive formative assessment/feedback in the following ways.

 · During lectures, by question and answer sessions

 · During tutorials/tutorial classes

 - To provide students with a basic understanding of discrete electronic and photonic devices.
-Students will be introduced to the wave nature of light and the underlying physics of semiconductors.
+Students will be introduced to the underlying physics of semiconductors and the wave nature of light.
 The structure and operating principles of key electronic and photonic devices will be described.
 Students will be introduced to the most recent developments in photonic and optoelectronic devices.

 C - Cognitive/analytical

 P - Professional/Practical skills

 The learning and teaching strategy is designed to achieve the module aims by exposing students to key areas of modern semiconducting devices, including semiconducting materials, underlying physics phenomena and operation of devices.
 Students will be shown real samples of semiconductors and a range of electronic and photonic devices to demonstrate the connection between the course material and real life applications.
 Students will be motivated to learn about new developments in the field including nanotechnology and large area electronics.